 With this list handy, whatever that might happen, in the middle of all this action and excitement; you would not have to explain so many things to so many people.
 More importantly, it would be great if the nurses, in addition to your doctor who will take care of you and your baby know your preferences ahead of time, then it will not be up to their discretion to give the baby a pacifier or feed the baby with a bottle or bring the baby to you.
 This way you won’t have to get upset or frustrated.

-You can find various worksheets, when you google keywords “birth plan”.
+You can find various worksheets and templates when you google keywords “birth plan”.